micro-ROS/micro-ROS.github.io/_docs/tutorials/core/first_application_rtos/index.md

   </tr>
 </table>

-The following steps are RTOS-specific commands for creating a new app once the firmware folder is created inside `microros_ws`:
+The following steps are RTOS-specific commands for creating a new app once the firmware folder is created inside `microros_ws`.
+Please refer to the table above in order to get an idea of the content that the RTOS-specific files described below needed to create your own app should contain.

 ### Nuttx